-In particular, some of the current measurements are still dominated by statistical uncertainties and in addition to the new data, it is crucial to enlarge the phase space of the analysis by exploring Higgs boson events decaying to particles with lower momentum than previously considered (ie, down to 3 GeV for muons) or lower Z boson invariant mass (below 12 GeV).
-This will require the development of innovative algorithms to reconstruct those leptons efficiently and new tools using stat-of-the-art Deep-Neural Net technologies to reject the important backgrounds perturbing the measurements.
+As some of the measurements may be still dominated by statistical uncertainties and in addition to the new data, it is crucial to enlarge the phase space of the analysis by exploring Higgs boson events decaying to particles with lower momentum than previously considered (ie, down to 3 GeV for muons) or lower Z boson invariant mass (below 12 GeV).
+This will require the development of innovative algorithms to reconstruct those leptons efficiently and new tools using stat-of-the-art Deep-Neural Net (DNN) technologies to reject the important backgrounds perturbing the measurements.